RobertasTupikas/Pursue/README.md

 ### 3) Choose the model variables
 - In **Model Formula Columns**, select one or more metadata variables you want the regression to learn from.
 - For **categorical** variables, the UI will show a **Reference level** dropdown for each selected variable.
-Pick your baseline category there.

 ### 4) Configure training parameters
-The model parameters you can set in the interface include:
+The model parameters you can set in the interface:
 - `differential_prior`
 - `learning_rate`
 - `clipnorm`